star-bnl/star-travex/README.md

     make -j
     make install

-*Remark about C++11 at STAR:* Our code extensively uses the features of the newer C++ standard (C++11) and, therefore, a compiler with C++11 support is required to compile it.
+*Remark about C++11 at STAR:* Our code extensively uses the features from the C++11 standard and, therefore, a compiler with C++11 support is required to compile it.
 As of May 2015 the default compiler in the STAR environment is gcc-4.4.7 does not provide full support of C++11 but a newer version 4.8.2 is also available.
-To use it just provide the following options to
+To use it just provide the following options to cmake:
-cmake:

     cmake -DCMAKE_CXX_COMPILER=/afs/rhic.bnl.gov/rcassoft/x8664_sl6/gcc482/bin/g++ -DCMAKE_INSTALL_PREFIX=./ ../
     export LD_LIBRARY_PATH+=":/afs/rhic.bnl.gov/rcassoft/x8664_sl6/gcc482/lib"